nolanlawson/dotjs-2016/readme.md

 ???

-And to answer that, let's try to figure out what native apps are so darn good at in the first place?
-Why are folks preferring to build for native rather than building for the web?
+Well to answer that, let's first try to figure out what native apps are so darn good at in the first place?
+Why are developers preferring to build for native (at greater cost, since they have to build the same app multiple times!) rather than building for the web?
 What do they get that the web isn't offering?

 --

 * Offline
 * Push notifications
 * Background sync
+* Multithreading

 ???

+Well, there are lots of reasons, but here are a handful.
-Offline support, push
+Offline support, push notifications, background sync, multithreading.
- notifications, background sync.
 Incidentally these are all things that Service Worker brings.

 ---

 # Service Worker 101

-* Intercept fetch events, respond with cache (offline)
-* Intercept push events (push)
-* Intercept sync/periodic events (background sync)

 ???